My new cookbook Big Vegan Flavor is now available!

 Instructions

-• Preheat the oven to 350°F/176°C. Arrange a rack in the bottom third of the oven.
+• Preheat the oven to 350°F/176°C. Arrange a rack in the middle the oven.
 Line a 9×5-inch (23×13 cm) loaf pan with parchment paper, letting the excess hang over the long sides to form a sling.

-• Stir the lemon juice into the oat milk and set aside.
+• In a glass, stir the lemon juice into the oat milk and set aside.
 This is the vegan "buttermilk."

-• In a large mixing bowl, add the sugar and oil.
-Mix using the electric mixer or a whisk until well combined.
+• Mix the liquid ingredients: In a large mixing bowl, add the brown sugar and oil.
+Mix using the electric mixer until well combined.

-• Add the flour, salt, baking soda, and cinnamon to the wet ingredients.
-Switch to using a silicone spatula (if you don’t have one, use a large wooden spoon).
-Gently stir until the ingredients are just barely combined.
-It’s okay if you can see a few traces of flour.
+• Add the flour, salt, baking soda, cinnamon, and nutmeg (if using) to the wet ingredients.
+Switch to using a silicone spatula (or wooden spoon) and gently fold the ingredients together until the batter is just barely combined (it’s okay if you can see light traces of flour).

 • Pour the batter into the prepared loaf pan and smooth out the top of the batter using a spatula or spoon.

-The banana bread is done when a toothpick inserted into the center top at a slight angle comes out a few moist crumbs (see Note 5).
-If there's runny batter, it needs more time.
+The banana bread is done when a toothpick inserted into the center at a slight angle comes out with a few moist crumbs (see Note 6); if there is runny batter, it needs more time.

 Notes

-Note 2: If using brown sugar, lightly pack it.
-If choosing between light and dark brown sugar, I like the dark variety for a deeper molasses flavor; the bread will be darker in color too.
-If you are limiting your sugar intake, you can use less sugar, as little as 1/4 cup (about 38g) with still pretty good results.
+3. If choosing between light and dark brown sugar, I like the dark variety for a deeper molasses flavor; the bread will be darker in color too.
+If desired, you can use coconut sugar.
+If you are limiting your sugar intake, you can use less sugar, as little as 1/4 cup (~40g) with decent results.

-Note 4.
-If not using a measuring scale to weigh ingredients, please spoon and level your flour so you don’t overmeasure.
-More info in the Tips section of the blog post.
+4. If you are not using a measuring scale to weigh ingredients, spoon and level your flour so you don’t overmeasure.
+More info in the Tips section.

 Did you make this recipe?